arc64/www.tecks.co.nz/books/types-of-research-evidence/is-a-move-to-evidence-based-teaching-practice-feasible-at-this-time/research-in-general-or-just-the-scientific-research/is-the-social-science-approach-a-scientific-approach.md

 ---
+grand_parent: 'Is a move to evidence-based teaching practice feasible at this time? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 3
+parent: 'Research in general or just the scientific research? '
 title: 'Is the social science approach a scientific approach? '
 ---
 # Is the social science approach a scientific approach?